Phillies bats go quiet as Marlins sweep doublehead

 To add insult to injury, the winning pitcher in Game 1 was former Phillies prospect Sixto Sanchez, who was part of the package Philadelphia sent to the Marlins in the trade for Realmuto.

 Sanchez threw a complete game, allowing just three hits in seven innings.
 His four-seam fastball averaged 98.7 mph.
-Sanchez combined that with a sinker that average 95.7 mph and a slider and changeup.
+Sanchez combined that with a sinker that averaged 95.7 mph and a slider and changeup.

 “He’s got good stuff,” Girardi said.
 “The young man has four pitches.
 He’s got a lot of velocity and movement.”